Meaghan Martin: Acting

-Smoke opened at Southwark Playhouse on February 1, 2023, to very positive 4 and 5 star reviews from London critics including 5 stars from The Arts Desk and Theatre News, and 4 stars from WhatsOnStage, Theatre Weekly, London Theatre Reviews, and Everything Theatre.
+Smoke opened at Southwark Playhouse on February 1, 2023, to positive reviews from London critics, including 5 stars from The Arts Desk and Theatre News, and 4 stars from WhatsOnStage, Theatre Weekly, London Theatre Reviews, and Everything Theatre.
 In particular, Martin's performance was highly praised with WhatsOnStage writing "Higginson and Martin are delivering two of the most exciting performances on any current London stage".
 WhatsOnStage goes on to say "what makes Smoke rise from thought-provoking shocker to unmissable event, is the quality of the acting.
 Meaghan Martin and Oli Higginson are astonishing.
 Tender, brutal and utterly convincing, the measured sensuality of their movements contrasting intriguingly with line deliveries so naturalistic they sound like improvisation, this stunning pair mine Davies's text for all its dark humour and ambiguity."
 The Arts Desk 5 star review from critic Gary Naylor praised Davies' "dazzling Strindberg update" as a "complicated, clever and challenging play unafraid to treat its audience as grown-ups and all the more rewarding for that."
-Naylor writes that "the co-directors, Polina Kalinina and Júlia Levai are extremely adept at constructing this delicious set up and get super performances from their leads", before concluding that "Meaghan Martin, perfectly captures the coquettish bravado of Julie, that curdles into confusion, fear, and a cruetly both inflicted and endured."
+Naylor writes that "the co-directors, Polina Kalinina and Júlia Levai are extremely adept at constructing this delicious set up and get super performances from their leads", before concluding that "Meaghan Martin, perfectly captures the coquettish bravado of Julie, that curdles into confusion, fear, and a cruelty both inflicted and endured."

+In 2023, Martin starred in the film Journey alongside Rafael Cebrian, Arcelia Ramirez, and Gustavo Sanchez Parra.

+In October 2025 it was reported in Variety that Martin was in Portugal filming the lead role in erotic thriller Red Flags, co-written with director Bradley Porter, and produced by Thomas McDonald for London-based Tedium Entertainment in a co-production with Staffan Tranaeus of SouthWest Productions in Portugal.
+Variety reported that the film follows a former child actress whose husband disappears on their European vacation, triggering a “ravenous journey of self-discovery driven by an insatiable appetite for sex, violence and pasteis de nata.”
+Producer McDonald said that the film is "a truly unique story that deconstructs the infantilisation of the media industry and a woman’s defiance of this structure to reclaim her sense of self and adulthood on her own terms.
+I can’t wait to bring this thrilling story and Meaghan’s incredible performance to the world.”
+In addition to Martin, the Red Flags cast includes Bert Seymour, Anatole Taubman, Roxanne Mesquida, Freddie Dennis, and Ana Cristina de Oliveira.